-Our team conducts a physical inspection of the construction site wherein we figure out how accessible the property is.
+Our team conducts a comprehensive site review for every job and often conducts a physical inspection of the construction site wherein we figure out job planning and how accessible the property is.

-Using this information, we can decide what drone equipment would best suit your project.
+Using this information, we can decide what equipment and methodology best suits your project.

-The initial inspection process also provides insight on the site measurements, boundaries, site location.
-You might need special permission to fly drones over sites near a residential property or military base.
+The initial inspection process also provides insight on the site context and location.
+You might need special permission and approvals to fly drones near airports, over government sites or close to a military base.

 Existing materials such as fences, trees, stones etc. help us set target landmarks.
 This makes the land surveying easier and saves the drone pilot a lot of time.